pwnsky/lgx/README.md

-## How to use lgx server
+## How to Install lgx server

-You should make sure you have install compile environment as follows:
+You should make sure you have install compile environment as follows
 ### Debian, Ubuntu ....

 ```